 Alternatively, small businesses can set themselves up as a registered company, taking on all the responsibilities that come with this decision under the Corporations Act.
 Rather than the director, the company itself is associated with any debt.

-Whichever route you've chosen, you can stay on top of your Equifax business credit report by signing up for a Business Credit Alerts annual subscription, where you'll get an email any time certain changes are made to your business credit file.
+Whichever route you've chosen, you can stay on top of your Equifax business credit report by signing up for a Business Credit Alert subscription where you'll get an email any time certain changes are made to your business credit file.
 If you want a copy of your personal Equifax credit report, you can get it for free here.